Should I get life insurance if I’m covered through work?

 Are my dependents covered through employer life insurance?

+Sometimes.
 Most employer-offered life insurance plans will allow an employee to extend coverage to also include their dependents, such as married or common-law spouse and dependent children up to a certain age, such as 21 years.
+But that’s not always the case, so check your policy documents!

-Employer-paid life insurance policies are considered a taxable benefit.
-These amounts are reported on your T4 slip and reported on your tax return as a taxable benefit.
+Yes, employer-paid life insurance is considered a taxable benefit.
+With group term life insurance paid by the employer in Canada, the premiums appear on your T4 slip and are reported on your tax return as a taxable benefit.

 Do I need individual term life insurance if I am covered through work?

-If you’re offered group life insurance, of course you should take the maximum that you’re entitled to – at the end of the day it’s free (or almost free coverage).
-However, you should strongly consider purchasing supplementary individual term life insurance.
-It gives you a choice in your coverage, it provides you with more control over your benefit amount, and it futureproofs your protection options.
+If you’re offered group life insurance, of course, you should take the maximum that you’re entitled to—at the end of the day it’s free (or almost free coverage).
+It’s a great first step!
+However, you should strongly consider purchasing additional life insurance coverage.
+Buying your own individual term life insurance gives you a choice in where your monthly premiums go.

 What is individual term life insurance?